-Instructors: Stojanovic, Wawrzynek Formerly known as: Electrical Engineering 241A Introduction to Digital Design and Integrated Circuits: Read Less [-] EECS 251LA Introduction to Digital Design and Integrated Circuits Lab 2 Units Terms offered: Fall 2020, Spring 2020, Fall 2019 This lab lays the foundation of modern digital design by first presenting the scripting and hardware description language base for specification of digital systems and interactions with tool flows.
+Instructors: Stojanovic, Wawrzynek Formerly known as: Electrical Engineering 241A Introduction to Digital Design and Integrated Circuits: Read Less [-] EECS 251LA Introduction to Digital Design and Integrated Circuits Lab 2 Units Terms offered: Fall 2021, Spring 2021, Fall 2020 This lab lays the foundation of modern digital design by first presenting the scripting and hardware description language base for specification of digital systems and interactions with tool flows.
 The labs are centered on a large design with the focus on rapid design space exploration.
 The lab exercises culminate with a project design, e.g. implementation of a 3-stage RISC-V processor with a register file and caches.
 The design is mapped to simulation and layout specification.
 Introduction to Digital Design and Integrated Circuits Lab: Read More [+] Objectives & Outcomes Course Objectives: Software testing of digital designs is covered leading to a set of exercises that cover the design flow.
 Digital synthesis, floorplanning, placement and routing are covered, as well as tools to evaluate timing and power consumption.
 Chip-level assembly is covered, including instantiation of custom blocks: I/O pads, memories, PLLs, etc. Student Learning Outcomes: Although the syllabus is the same as EECS151LA, the assignments and exams for EECS251LA will have harder problems in labs and in the project that test deeper understanding expected from a graduate level course.
-Rules & Requirements Prerequisites: Electrical Engineering 16A & 16B; Computer Science 61C; and recommended: Electrical Engineering 105 Hours & Format Fall and/or spring: 15 weeks - 3 hours of laboratory per week Additional Details Subject/Course Level: Electrical Engin and Computer Sci/Graduate Grading: Letter grade.
+Rules & Requirements Prerequisites: EECS 16A, EECS 16B, and COMPSCI 61C; and EL ENG 105 is recommended Hours & Format Fall and/or spring: 15 weeks - 3 hours of laboratory per week Additional Details Subject/Course Level: Electrical Engin and Computer Sci/Graduate Grading: Letter grade.

-Instructors: Stojanovic, Wawrzynek Introduction to Digital Design and Integrated Circuits Lab: Read Less [-] EECS 251LB Introduction to Digital Design and Integrated Circuits Lab 2 Units Terms offered: Fall 2020, Spring 2020, Fall 2019 This lab covers the design of modern digital systems with Field-Programmable Gate Array (FPGA) platforms.
+Instructors: Stojanovic, Wawrzynek Introduction to Digital Design and Integrated Circuits Lab: Read Less [-] EECS 251LB Introduction to Digital Design and Integrated Circuits Lab 2 Units Terms offered: Fall 2021, Spring 2021, Fall 2020 This lab covers the design of modern digital systems with Field-Programmable Gate Array (FPGA) platforms.
 A series of lab exercises provide the background and practice of digital design using a modern FPGA design tool flow.
 Digital synthesis, partitioning, placement, routing, and simulation tools for FPGAs are covered in detail.
+The labs exercises and simulation tools for FPGAs are covered in detail.
 The labs exercises culminate with a large design project, e.g., an implementation of a full 3-stage RISC-V processor system, with caches, graphics acceleration, and external peripheral components.
 The design is mapped and demonstrated on an FPGA hardware platform.
 Introduction to Digital Design and Integrated Circuits Lab: Read More [+] Objectives & Outcomes Student Learning Outcomes: Although the syllabus is the same as EECS151LB, the assignments and exams for EECS251LB will have harder problems in labs and in the project that test deeper understanding expected from a graduate level course.
-Rules & Requirements Prerequisites: Electrical Engineering 16A & 16B; Computer Science 61C; and recommended: Electrical Engineering 105 Hours & Format Fall and/or spring: 15 weeks - 3 hours of laboratory per week Additional Details Subject/Course Level: Electrical Engin and Computer Sci/Graduate Grading: Letter grade.
+Rules & Requirements Prerequisites: EECS 16A, EECS 16B, and COMPSCI 61C; and EL ENG 105 is recommended Hours & Format Fall and/or spring: 15 weeks - 3 hours of laboratory per week Additional Details Subject/Course Level: Electrical Engin and Computer Sci/Graduate Grading: Letter grade.